raksha39/contacts-manager/README.md

 ## Design Choices and Assumptions

-**localStorage for Data**: I used browser localStorage instead of a database since this is a client-side application.
+**localStorage for Data**: I used browser localStorage instead of a database since this is a client side application.
 This means data is stored locally on your device and won't sync across different browsers or devices.
 For a production app, you'd want to add a backend API.

-**50 Demo Contacts**: The app comes pre-loaded with sample contacts using Indian names and phone numbers in +91 format.
-This gives users something to interact with immediately when they first open the app.

 **Gradient Avatars**: Instead of requiring profile pictures, the app generates colorful gradient avatars with initials.
 This keeps the design consistent and eliminates the need for image uploads.